-Last updated in March 2013
+Last updated in March 2017

 Bilateral relations are close and amicable.
 Germany and Nepal established diplomatic relations in 1958.
-Since the ten-year civil war ended in late 2006, Germany has actively supported the peace and democratization process in Nepal.
+Since the ten-year civil war ended in late 2006, Germany has actively supported the peace and democratisation process in Nepal.
 Of particular importance here is the two countries’ collaboration in development cooperation, trade and in the cultural, academic and scientific sectors.

 Germany is an important market for Nepal, particularly for carpets and textile products.
 Nepal’s main imports from Germany are machinery and industrial products.
 In recent years, the bilateral balance of trade has regularly shown a surplus in Nepal’s favour.
 The annual volume of bilateral trade has remained fairly constant over the last few years, at around EUR 50 million.

 An investment protection agreement has been in place since October 1986.
-Founded in 1990, the Nepal German Chamberof Commerceand Industry (NGCCI) in Kathmandu promotes bilateral trade relations.
+Founded in 1990, the Nepal-German Chamber of Commerce and Industry (NGCCI) in Kathmandu promotes bilateral trade relations.

 As part of the network of globally operating Goethe Institutes, the Kathmandu Goethe Centre teaches German as a foreign language.
 The courses it offers are very popular with young Nepalese, who are also increasingly interested in studying in Germany.
-In addition, German has been taught for many years at Tribhuvan University in Kathmandu and, since 2010, also as second foreign language at two schools in Kathmandu under the ‘Schools: Partners for the Future’ initiative (PASCH).
+In addition, German has been taught for many years at Tribhuvan University in Kathmandu and, since 2010, also as second foreign language, along with English, at two schools in Kathmandu under the Schools: Partners for the Future initiative (PASCH).
 There are currently a total of more than 1,000 young Nepalese learning German, a number that is trending upwards.

 The German Academic Exchange Service (DAAD) regularly awards scholarships, particularly in postgraduate programmes of special relevance to developing countries.
-Students returning home from Germany have since established a number of alumni organizations and networks of former scholarship holders.
+Students returning home from Germany have since established a number of alumni organisations and networks of former scholarship holders.
 These also include the umbrella organisation German Alumni Association of Nepal (GAAN), which comprises a total of seven alumni organisations and has been active since 2015.